-5. Safety Element Update - Ongoing in 2022
+5. Safety Element Update - Adopted in 2023

-The Safety Element reduces potential short and long-term risks of death, injuries, property damage, and economic dislocation resulting from fires, floods, droughts, earthquakes, landslides, climate change; as well as local hazards.
-Code amendments to implement the Safety Element are planned for adoption in Summer-Fall 2023.
+The Safety Element reduces potential short and long-term risks of death, injuries, property damage, and economic dislocation resulting from fires, floods, droughts, earthquakes, landslides, and climate change; as well as local hazards.
+Code amendments to implement the Safety Element were adopted on September 26, 2023 (Resolution No. 89907 C.M.S.).

-6. Environmental Justice Element - Ongoing in 2022
+6. Environmental Justice Element - Adopted in 2023

 Senate Bill 1000, passed in 2016, requires that cities and towns with disadvantaged communities adopt environmental justice policies or an Environmental Justice Element.
 These must include objectives and policies to reduce health risks in disadvantaged communities, promote civic engagement in the public decision-making process, and prioritize programs that address the needs of disadvantaged communities.
-Code amendments to implement the Environmental Justice Element are planned for adoption in Summer-Fall 2023.
+Code amendments to implement the Environmental Justice Element were adopted on September 26, 2023 (Resolution No. 89907 C.M.S.).

-7. 2045 GPU Phase 1 Code Amendments - Ongoing in 2022
+7. 2045 GPU Phase 1 Code Amendments - Adopted in 2023

-Code amendments to implement the Safety Element, Environmental Justice Element, Industrial Lands Policy, and Housing Element are planned for adoption in Summer-Fall 2023.
+Code amendments to implement the Safety Element, Environmental Justice Element, Industrial Lands Policy, and Housing Element were adopted on October 3, 2023 (Ordinance No. 13763 C.M.S.).
 These code amendments are intended to implement actions in the 2023-2031 Housing Element Housing Action Plan, further fair housing, advance environmental justice, remove constraints to staff ability to process entitlements for housing development, and streamline the approval process.
-More specifically, proposed revisions to the Planning Code include changes to development standards, such as increased heights; increased housing density; shifts in where additional density is allowed; reduced parking and open space requirements; eliminating Conditional Use Permits for grocery stores in food deserts; creation of a new Artisan Production Commercial Activity; creation of an Affordable Housing Overlay Zone and a Housing Sites Overlay Zone; amendments to address special housing needs; other amendments that would seek toa void impacts to residential activities from truck-intensive industrial uses and facilitate the production of unique special housing types; and amendments to remove constraints to staff ability to process entitlements for housing development and to streamlining the approval process.
+More specifically, proposed revisions to the Planning Code include changes to development standards, such as increased heights; increased housing density; shifts in where additional density is allowed; reduced parking and open space requirements; eliminating Conditional Use Permits for grocery stores in food deserts; creation of a new Artisan Production Commercial Activity; creation of an Affordable Housing Overlay Zone and a Housing Sites Overlay Zone; amendments to address special housing needs; other amendments that would seek to avoid impacts to residential activities from truck-intensive industrial uses and facilitate the production of unique special housing types; and amendments to remove constraints to staff ability to process entitlements for housing development and to streamlining the approval process.